Background Suppression in Quantum Sensing of Dark Matter via Collective Entangled-State Projection

 In Fig.~\ref{fig:gain}, we show the ratio of the uncertainties $\delta \epsilon^{(W)}/\delta \epsilon^{(\rm sep)}$ as a function of $L$ for several choices of $\gamma_2/\gamma_1$.
+(As a numerical reference value, for qubit sensors such as transmon superconducting qubits, we expected background excitation probability $10^{-3}$~\cite{ibm_quantum,Piskor:2025xla,Figueroa-Romero:2024dcl} which corresponds to $\Gamma_0/\gamma_1\sim 10^{-3}$.
+On the other hand, the ratio $\gamma_2/\gamma_1$ is determined by the ratio of the relaxation times $T_1$ and $T_2$.)
 Here, we numerically optimize the measurement time $t$ for each case to minimize the uncertainty.
 Also, we take all terms in Eq.~\eqref{eq:pWsig} into account, not only the leading order terms with respect to $L$.
 One can see that the behavior is consistent with the above analytical argument; the optimal choice of number of qubits is around $L\sim \gamma_2/\Gamma_0$ with the suppression factor as $\sim\sqrt{\Gamma_0/\gamma_2}$, while the scaling with respect to number of qubits $L$ is also consistent with the analytical argument.